 - Automate your self-watering system with the timer.

 This method features easy installation and an automated system that allows you to forget about watering plants (while still getting the job done).

 Consider these variables when leaving your plant babies at home.

 Trip Duration & Weather Forecast

-A weekend retreat won’t require the same preparation as a trip lasting a week or longer.
+A weekend retreat won’t require the same preparation as a week or longer trip.
 Be sure to peek at the weather forecast for your vacation days so you can adapt accordingly.